Prevention of Burn Injuries

 Burn injuries can also occur when washing their hands under a faucet that is too hot.

 Prevention of burn injuries starts with understanding how they can happen and the common causes, like:

 - The number one burn injury involving children scalded.
-These are often thought of as burns caused by steam.
-But more often hot drinks, hot liquids, cooking liquids, steam and hot bath or faucet water hurt kids.
+Many assume scalding burns are from steam.
+But more often, hot drinks, hot liquids, cooking liquids, a hot bath, or boiling faucet water hurts kids.

-- Burn injuries happen after contact with piping hot objects.
+- Burn injuries also happen after skin contact with piping hot objects.
 So these can be devices like irons, curling irons.
-In the kitchen pans and other hot objects from a stove, a fireplace and flames are the culprits.
+In the kitchen pans and other hot items from a stove, a fireplace and flames are the culprits.

-- Over exposure to the sun, resulting in severe sunburn.
+- Overexposure to the sun can also result in severe sunburn.

 - Electrical burns that get caused by placing objects or fingers into electric outlets.

 - Chemical burns that get caused by contact with the skin or swallowing chemicals.

 Also, burn injuries are rated in degrees, first, second, and third.
 So this can depend on the amount of damage to the skin.

 What are the Various Types of Burns?